TAST Week 34

-TAST week 34 is technically two stitches, but Crossed and Plaited Feather stitch are so similar, I have grouped them together as one.
+TAST week 34 is technically two stitches but, since Crossed and Plaited Feather stitch are so similar, I have grouped them together as one.
 Both are based on straight-sided feather stitch and both involve a second line of overlapping stitches.
 As usual, to learn how to work this stitch, visit my tutorial for Crossed and Plaited Feather stitch.

 Beyond TAST week 34

 Beyond TAST is a challenge for those people who have done TAST before, or for those who already know the basic embroidery stitches.

 I discovered this Spiked Knotted Cable Chain in Edith Johns Creative Stitches (p.
 53) This mouthful of a name is one of those stitches that, at first glance, I thought was too complex to hold much interest.
 Then, once I was in the swing of it, my opinion shifted.
 This stitch forms an interesting texture and is more versatile than I first thought.
 I will be interested to see how experienced stitchers explore it for Beyond TAST week 34.